Esteban795/convex_hull_gui/README.md

 Hey, welcome to this page.

+## Warning

+- You might encounter memory leaks when closing the program.
+It depends, as it seems, whether you use a Nvidia graphics card with SDL2.
+I'm not entirely sure what is causing them behind the scenes, but I can't seem to fix it.
+There are **zero** (at least I hope) memory leaks that are caused by myself in this program.
+Here is a [link](https://forums.developer.nvidia.com/t/asan-reports-memory-leak-in-libnvidia-glcore-so-515-57/222697/2) that could explain you the situation.

 ## Motivation

 I recently felt very interested (for some reasons, don't ask me why, I don't know either) in computational geometry.
 So I decided to learn some basics algorithm, and I heard of Convex hull problem (I knew already what it was thanks to math classes) and well, I wanted to make my own, and use C at the same time, a language I'm currently learning as part of studies.